 The 2001 and 2005 issued watches also had depth ratings on the back of the watches; in 2001 the text read PROFESSIONAL WATERPROTECTED 30 ATM / 990 FT; in 2005 the text read WATERRESISTANT 30 ATM, in two different styles - smaller font on the watches with 0555 struck out, and larger font on the W10 factory-marked watches.

 The SBS is still supplied to the British military today, and is issued to units requiring a dive watch, including Royal Marines Commandos, Paras, Royal Engineer divers, and some supporting units of the Royal Navy.
-Supply recommenced in 2015, with further issues in 2017, 2018, 2019 and 2020.
+Supply recommenced in 2016, with about 15 watches dated 2014 and another 40 watches dated 2015.
+This was followed by further larger issues in 2017, 2018, 2019 and 2020.
 Watches supplied since 2017 have been the Mk II version of the watch with sapphire crystal and 120-click bezel.